 How to make Apple Puree with Optional Vanilla

-This simple puree is quite possibly the easiest baby food to make.
-Cook and blend!
+This apple and vanilla puree is one of the easiest cooked baby foods to make.

 Thermomixer?
 To steam the apples, I use the simmering basket in my Thermomix.
 Steaming (rather than boiling) is often the best way to preserve both taste and nutrients.
 The cook times might vary depending on how small you’ve chopped the apple pieces.
 Make sure you’ve cooked them until just soft.
 Then add vanilla and blend in your machine.

-I served this Apple Puree with Optional Vanilla either on its own or with iron-fortified baby cereal in the first couple of weeks of starting solids [1].
-Once I was happy with the amount of iron-rich foods Baby LJ was having throughout the day, I then switched to serving it with Weet-Bix.
-They are super easy to crush up either in your hand, or in bulk in the Thermomix or food processor in about 2 seconds!
-I also added my Nut and Seed Sprinkle for an extra nutrition boost.
+I served this Apple Puree with Optional Vanilla either on its own or with baby cereal in the first couple of weeks of starting solids.
+I then switched to serving it with Weet-Bix, and added my ground nut and seed mix for an extra boost.

 First stage weaning or second stage weaning?